Jump to content

 Miscellaneous Equipment

 Crafting Type: Varies.
-However when in doubt the Game Master can deiced.
-Its best to focus on the most distinctive feature of the object and not all of its other components.
+However, when in doubt, the Game Master can decide.
+It's best to focus on the most distinctive feature of the object rather than all its other components.

 These are items that are hard to categorize.
-They are placed here as they can be necessary for any adventure to have with them.
+They are placed here because they may be necessary for any adventure.

 Miscellaneous Equipment